 Table of Contents

 The phrase estate sale usually refers to the sale of the contents of a property.
-However, in NYC, especially among real estate brokers, the term means a property whose original owner has passed away.
+However, in New York City, especially among real estate brokers, the term means a property whose original owner has passed away.
 You can usually spot them on listings that describe the property as being sold in estate condition.
-It is a polite way of saying that nothing may have been updated, and it may need renovations.
+It is a polite way of saying that nothing may have updated, and it may need renovations.

 Depending on how you look at it, estate sales can either be good or bad.
 Some buyers find it creepy to live in a residence whose former occupant has recently died.
 Personal effects and their furnishing style will still be in place, making it feel like something of a mausoleum.